Muhyiddin says Anwar needs to prove he has parliamentary majority; stresses he remains the 'legal prime minister'

 "I call for citizens to stay calm in this situation.
 God willing, this issue will be managed properly according to the legal process and Federal constitution," he added.

+The statement also said that the king has urged all quarters to prioritise the wellbeing of the people over everything else, especially during the time of COVID-19.

+The palace confirmed that the king was scheduled to meet Mr Anwar on Tuesday.
+It said the meeting was postponed as the king had fallen ill and was seeking treatment at the National Heart Institute.

-In an earlier televised address, Mr Muhyiddin appealed to Malaysians to reject the "blind actions" of a small group of politicians who he said are undermining the political stability of the country.
+In an earlier televised address on Wednesday, Mr Muhyiddin appealed to Malaysians to reject the "blind actions" of a small group of politicians who he said are undermining the political stability of the country.

 He said what is crucial now is a stable and strong government backed by the people.